SanjivPossible/BulkEmailing/README.md

 Installing the dependencies either by restoring or adding from NuGet packages.

+# Contributing Guidelines
+Contributions are always welcome!
+If you'd like to collaborate with us, take into account that:

+We use VS 2022 (community version).

+Feel free to <a href="mailto:sanjiv.possible@gmail.com">contact us</a> if you have any question

 # License
 bEmailing is available under the MIT license.